People Want Us To React To Their "Am I The Jerk?" Stories

 You want to get new cats or foster, or take in a poor stray?
 Rejected, the huge argument about how every new pet from now on needs to be a joint decision, so he can always veto.

-You want to talk to your friends about your marital problems?
 They will say that you have to compromise in marriage and ‘just talk it out.'”
 Legxis

 Another User Comments:

+“Living with cats means adapting in order to accommodate their natural behaviors.
 If they are scratching things then protect those things by providing more scratching posts or trying different types of scratching posts – cats can vary in their preference of scratch material.

 But whatever compromises you make, ABSOLUTELY NEVER de-claw them, that is an insanely cruel practice and causes the cat lifelong pain and associated problems like arthritis.

 Unfortunately, it doesn’t sound like you can convince your partner to continue to accommodate your pets, and that means that you guys have discovered a fundamental rift in the lifestyles you each want to lead.
+You are not compatible, and it speaks very badly of him that he would expect you to abandon these animals and give you such a nonsense reason for doing so (hypoallergenic house my butt).

 I know it’s hard after 6 years but don’t waste any more time with someone who disregards your feelings, your cats’ rightful place in your care, your parents’ wishes, someone who lies to manipulate you, and who just doesn’t want the same life you want.
+You and your cats can do better.

 NTJ.”
 BeefOnWheels